amzn/amazon-hub-support/in-store/ca/index.md

 <span class="pa"> What should I do if a customer does not have a pickup notification? </span>If the customer cannot find their pickup notification offer the following tips: Check email: The pickup code will be in an email from “Delivery notifications”.
 Get support: Have the customer reach out to customer service by selecting Contact Us on the Amazon website or Amazon mobile app.
 An Amazon customer service representative can resend the pickup code when the customer can verify their account.

-<span class="pa"> What if the device is lost, stolen or broken? </span>Please contact Amazon support, by clicking on the ‘?’ (upper right), scroll down at the end of the help page and request support.
+<span class="pa"> What if the device is lost, stolen or broken? </span>Please contact your Amazon Hub Counter contact person for the program.

-<span class="pa"> What if the app isn’t working? </span>Please contact Amazon support, by clicking on the ‘?’ (upper right), scroll down at the end of the help page and request support.
+<span class="pa"> What if the app isn’t working? </span>Please contact your Amazon Hub Counter contact person for the program.

-<span class="pa"> What if I run out of space for parcels? </span>Please contact Amazon support, by clicking on the ‘?’ (upper right), scroll down at the end of the help page and request support.
+<span class="pa"> bluetext-7 </span>text-fqa-14

 <span class="pa"> What if I have expired parcels waiting for the carrier to pick up for several days? </span>Parcels will expire after 14 days, please allow a couple days for the driver to pick up.
 Please contact Amazon support, by clicking on the ‘?’ (upper right), scroll down at the end of the help page if a parcel is not picked up within 3 days

-<span class="pa"> What if I have expired parcels waiting for the carrier to pick up, but the customer arrives to pickup the parcel? </span> Please follow the regular process for customer pickup as outlined above.
+<span class="pa"> What if I have expired parcels waiting for the carrier to pick up, but the customer arrives to pickup the parcel? </span>Please follow the regular process for customer pickup as outlined above.